danielmoi/vim-tute/01-open-quit.md

 The lines beginning with a `~` are tilde lines.
 These indicate lines that are NOT in the file.
+To quote the help guide, the `~` lines indicate that the end of the buffer has been reached.

 The file name is displayed in the message line.
 We haven't named this file we've just opened, so `[No Name]` is displayed.